swarooop795/Social-Innovation-Project-SIP-/README.md

 Problem statement:
 Farmers finding it difficult to make seedball manually.

 What is the problem?
 Making seedballs is time consuming and labour extensive.

 Why is it a problem?
 Farmers are not able to afford the available existing solution because it is expensive.

 Who is facing the problem?
 Agricultural sectors like Farmers, Horticulture and Forest Department.

 When and where does the problem occur?
 The world is facing environmental degradation at an unprecedented rate, with issues such as deforestation, soil erosion, and loss of biodiversity threatening our planet's sustainability.
 Seedball creation offers a potential solution to these problems by promoting reforestation and restoring degraded land.

 What are the existing solutions?
-Reforestation through drone technology, artificial and data-driven intelligence What are users/ stakeholders complaining about the existing solutions?
+Reforestation through drone technology, artificial and data-driven intelligence.

+What are users/ stakeholders complaining about the existing solutions?
 The existing machine includes various problems like it is too expensive for small scale farmers,the machine includes outdated technology.